 After 30 years as technical director and world–renown winemaker for Vega Sicilia, Mariano Garcia Fernández founded Aalto Bodegas y Viñedos in 1999.
-From the beginning he has been guided by three principals: old-vine, massale selection Tinto Fino, a wide range of terroirs spread over nine villages in Ribera del Duero, and his decades of experience in viticulture and winemaking in the region.
-Today, Aalto controls and farms 130 hectares of vines scattered among more than 200 separate plots all situated in the provinces of Valladolid and Burgos.
-Twenty hectares are young vines propagated from a massale selection of their best old-vine material while the remaining 110 hectares range from 40 to 100 years old.
-The soils where Aalto’s vineyards are situated include: pale clay limestone, ferrous clay, sand, sandstone, rocky glacial, loam and alluvial.
-This diversity of terruño provides complexity married to power, and structure blended with a purity of fruit – the exact characteristics which have earned Aalto Bodegas y Viñedos praise from around the world as the leading proponent of the modern style of Ribera del Duero.
+From the beginning, he has been guided by three principles: old-vine, massale selection Tinto Fino, a wide range of terroirs spread over nine villages in Ribera del Duero, and his decades of experience in viticulture and winemaking in the region.
+Today, Aalto controls and farms 130 hectares of vines scattered among more than 200 separate plots, all situated in the provinces of Valladolid and Burgos.
+Twenty hectares are young vines propagated from a massale selection of their best old-vine material, while the remaining 110 hectares range from 40 to 100 years old.
+The soils where Aalto’s vineyards are situated include pale clay-limestone, ferrous clay, sand, sandstone, rocky glacial, loam, and alluvial.
+This diversity of terruño provides complexity married to power and structure blended with a purity of fruit – the exact characteristics which have earned Aalto Bodegas y Viñedos praise from around the world as the leading proponent of the modern style of Ribera del Duero.

-Vineyard work at Aalto is entirely manual with the primary goal of maintaining low yields.
-With many of the vines being old, yields are kept low naturally but Mariano will also green harvest to ensure that the fruit at harvest is concentrated and evenly ripe.
-Harvesting is manual as well and the grapes are transported to the cellar in small crates where they are sorted, chilled, destemming and sorted again before crushing.
-Fermentations are conducted, by parcel, in stainless steel, cement or oak vats designed specifically by Mariano.
-Maceration is gentle with regular pump overs ensuring a good extraction of fruit without harsh or bitter tannins.
-Once the fermentation is complete the wines are racked, by gravity, into French and American oak barrels located in a cool, subterranean cellar.
-In recent vintages Mariano has reduced the amount of new oak he uses in the aging of his wines as well as the time they spend in barrel – small, incremental steps to add more freshness and purity in his wines.
+Vineyard work at Aalto is entirely manual, with the primary goal of maintaining low yields.
+With many of the vines being old, yields are kept low naturally, but Mariano will also green harvest to ensure that the fruit is concentrated and evenly ripe.
+Harvesting is manual as well, and the grapes are transported to the cellar in small crates where they are sorted, chilled, destemmed, and sorted again before crushing.
+Fermentations are conducted, by parcel, in stainless steel, cement, or oak vats designed specifically by Mariano.
+Maceration is gentle with regular pump-overs ensuring a good extraction of fruit without harsh or bitter tannins.
+Once the fermentation is complete, the wines are racked, by gravity, into French and American oak barrels located in a cool, subterranean cellar.
+In recent vintages, Mariano has reduced the amount of new oak he uses in the aging of his wines and the time they spend in barrel – small, incremental steps to add more freshness and purity in his wines.